Skip to content ↓

 Students who have worked on a significant research project outside of high school classes may consider submitting the Research Supplement via SlideRoom.
 If you have worked on more than one research project, focus on one project that is most significant to you.

-• Please answer a brief questionnaire about your research experience.
+• Research questionnaire: Complete a brief questionnaire reflecting on your research experience.

-• Nominate your research advisor, mentor, or Principal Investigator to submit a letter of recommendation directly through the SlideRoom portfolio.
+• Research mentor recommendation: Nominate your research advisor, mentor, or Principal Investigator to submit a letter of recommendation directly through the SlideRoom portfolio.

 Note: only one Research Supplement is permitted per applicant.